DaRiv94/coding-challenge/README.md

 #### The Problem
 An overview of the problem was to create a basic referral app that demonstrated all CRUD operations and an understanding of foundational software engineering concepts.
 In more detail, some problems faced with this application would be,
-- Storing data in a database
+- Storing data in a database.
-- Creating an Application Programming Interface to communicate with the database
+- Creating an Application Programming Interface to communicate with the database.
 - Creating a presentable but functional UI for a user to interact with.

 #### My approach to the Solution
-- To solve the problem, I first listed out on paper the HTTP endpoints I would need to implement for the API,
+- To solve the problem, I first listed out on paper the HTTP endpoints I would need to implement for the API.
 - I wrote down a basic model of an object that I would call my "Link" object which would have an Id, a title, and the number of clicks it has gotten by people going to his associated landing page.
 - I then thought briefly about a UI and decided to follow the two page Example on the Coding instructions with a page for managing lists, and a landing page for each link which would result in an added click (or referral for associated link).
 - I then chose my technologies, deciding to use Node.js and MongoDB to create a microservice that represented my backend.
 I chose React.js to create a microservice that represented my frontend.